CUH Logo

 Patient information A-Z

-This leaflet provides information for patients having an ultrasound scan of the upper abdomen.
+This leaflet provides information for patients having an ultrasound scan of the upper abdomen

 What is an ultrasound scan?

 To perform the ultrasound scan we put ultrasound gel over the area to be scanned and a small plastic probe (transducer) is slowly moved over the area of interest.
 This probe transmits high frequency sound waves into your body.
 Based on the reflections of these sound waves, the ultrasound machine then creates images of your organs.
-Ultrasound imaging is considered to be very safe as it does not use any radiation to acquire the image.
+Ultrasound imaging is considered very safe, as it does not use any radiation to acquire the image.

 The scan may identify the cause of your symptoms or help to rule out conditions that could cause your symptoms.